-Census 2021 will be the first run predominantly online, with households receiving a letter with a unique access code, allowing them to complete the questionnaire on their computers, phones, or tablets.
+Census 2021 was the first run predominantly online, with households receiving a letter with a unique access code, allowing them to complete the questionnaire on their computers, phones, or tablets.

 “The census provides a unique snapshot of our communities,” Iain Bell, deputy national statistician at ONS, said.
 “It benefits everyone.
 Based on the information you give, it ensures millions of pounds are invested in emergency services, mental health care, school places, hospital beds, houses, roads, GP’s, and dentist’s services.”

-Census day will be on 21 March 2021, but households will soon receive letters with online codes explaining how they can take part.
-The census will include questions about your sex, age, work, health, education, household size and ethnicity.
-And, for the first time, there will be a question asking people whether they have served in the armed forces, as well as voluntary questions for those aged 16 and over on sexual orientation and gender identity.
+Census day was on 21 March 2021, and included questions about your sex, age, work, health, education, household size and ethnicity.
+And, for the first time, there was a question asking people whether they have served in the armed forces, as well as voluntary questions for those aged 16 and over on sexual orientation and gender identity.

 For more information and advice on how to answer the questions, visit census.gov.uk.